vascojdb/pizero-zoneminder-cam/README.md

 ![alt text](https://raw.githubusercontent.com/vascojdb/pizero-zoneminder-cam/master/resources/codecs2.png "MJPEG vs H.264")

 For this project **I decided to go with MJPEG** because I am more interested in having **sharp image quality** per frame rather than bandwidth efficiency.
 Also in case some frames are dropped I prefer to have the instant recovery that MJPEG offers rather than the few seconds of corrupted images from the H.264 when operating at a low framerate.
 I will be using a low framerate (about 2-5 fps) and ZoneMinder will take care of encoding into H.264 in order to store the footage.
+ALso according to ZM website unless you have a powerful server stick with MJPEG cameras.
 For my setup the bandwidth is not really an issue as I will have separate networks for surveilance + IOT and for general use (laptop, TV, phones, etc) so MJPEG was the choice.

 ****